podlove/podlove-web-player/podlove-web-player/readme.txt

 ### Deprecated usage

+Chapters now handed over as JSON, please take a look at the standalone-json.html.
+The previous solution will still work, however we recommend to use the new solution, as it offers some more features.
 Earlier versions of this plugin could handle alternative shortcodes, too: [audio] and [video].
 As of version 1.1, these are deprecated as they conflict with other plugins.

 == Screenshots ==